-- A. Referrals: DPS JCPC-funded programs shall: - Receive a NC DPS Juvenile Justice/JCPC Universal Referral Form to identify individual program and juvenile needs.
+- A. Referrals: DPS JCPC-funded programs shall: - 1.
+Receive a NC DPS Juvenile Justice/JCPC Universal Referral Form to identify individual program and juvenile needs.
 The referral form shall indicate the reason for referral and the concern(s) to be addressed and, provide other information as needed by the program to facilitate screening and admission decisions. - 2.
 Confirm that a scheduled initial appointment with the juvenile and the juvenile's parent(s)/legal guardian(s) was made within ten (10) business days of receiving the referral.

-NOTE: The initial appointment may be scheduled by the program or assessor.
+Note: The initial appointment may be scheduled by the program or assessor.

 - B. Admissions: Programs shall develop admission guidelines for age and gender appropriateness, primary reasons for which juveniles are considered for admission and any applicable admission restrictions.
 DPS JCPC-funded programs shall: - 1.
 Enter client tracking admission data in NCALLIES within seven (7) days of the admission decision; and - 2.
 Obtain a participation agreement prior to juveniles receiving program services that includes the specific needs of the juvenile.
 This agreement shall include, but is not limited to: - a.
 Name of the sponsoring agency and program name; - b.
-Program guidelines and requirements; - Signed consent of parent(s)/legal guardian(s), juvenile and program representative (when the program conducts the intake to obtain the participation agreement); - d.
+Program guidelines and requirements; - c.
+Signed consent of parent(s)/legal guardian(s), juvenile and program representative (when the program conducts the intake to obtain the participation agreement); - d.
 Specific requirements of the parent(s)/legal guardian(s) and each family member, (if applicable); and - e.
 Results of any non-compliance with program guidelines.

-NOTE: Obtaining a participation agreement, can be either by: 1) the program conducting an intake with the juvenile and parent(s)/legal guardian(s) and submitting the signed participation agreement to the assessor; or 2) the program shall create a participation agreement form for the assessor to utilize.
+Note: Obtaining a participation agreement, can be either by: 1) the program conducting an intake with the juvenile and parent(s)/legal guardian(s) and submitting the signed participation agreement to the assessor; or 2) the program shall create a participation agreement form for the assessor to utilize.
 In cases where the assessor gets the agreement signed by the juvenile and parent(s)/legal guardian(s), the signed copy must be submitted to the program and placed in the juvenile's file.

-- 3. Respond to referring agency regarding their admission decision within fifteen (15) business days of the referral.
-REFERENCE: 14B NCAC 11C.0403 - 4.
-Evaluation Completion - a.
+3. Respond to referring agency regarding their admission decision within fifteen (15) business days of the referral.

+- 4. Evaluation Completion - a.
 The time between receipt of the referral and the report delivered to the referral agent should not exceed thirty (30) days. - b.
-Assessments/Evaluations of juveniles with sex offenses or problem sexual behavior, sexual aggression, sexual violence, risk of sexual reoffending of juveniles adjudicated for sexual behaviors; the evaluator should submit a written report to the referring Court Counselor within sixty (60) days of receiving the referral, with detailed recommendations and risk level for re-offending. - 5.
-Termination procedures shall include: - a.
-Entering client tracking termination data in NCALLIES within seven (7) days of the termination decision,
+Assessments/Evaluations of juveniles with sex offenses or problem sexual behavior, sexual aggression, sexual violence, risk of sexual re-offending of juveniles adjudicated for sexual behaviors; the evaluator should submit a written report to the referring Court Counselor within sixty (60) days of receiving the referral, with detailed recommendations and risk level for re-offending. - 5.
+Terminations: Programs shall develop termination procedures, including policies governing documentation of a juvenile's termination from the program.
+DPS JCPC-funded programs shall: - a.
+Entering client tracking termination data in NCALLIES within seven (7) days of the termination decision, - b.
+Document in the juvenile's file:

-- Documentation in the juvenile's file of notification to the parent(s)/legal guardian(s), Court Services, if applicable, if the assessment has been completed or not; and - c.
-Documentation in the juvenile file of the parties to whom the assessment or reports were provided.
+- i.
+The notification to the parent(s)/legal guardian(s), Court Services, if applicable, if the assessment has been completed or not; and - ii.
+The parties to whom the assessment or reports were provided.